johnEthicalTechnology/oculo_code_review/README.md

 - Create a pull request against your repo with the contents of `code.zip`
 - Review the pull request identifying problems you find in the code and suggest changes you would make to improve the code's maintainability, reliability and extendability
+- Provide commentary on any considerations or questions that might need to be answered about the code.

 When you're happy with your review send us a link to the PR.